V-Sekai/manuals/changelog/2024/20241102-changelog.md

 - Not applicable for this month.

-## Ask yourself why the fuck aren't we released yet?
+## Ask yourself why the fuck aren't released yet?

-1. No one wants to work on our game because it's a fork of godot engine -> we made godot sandbox.
+1. No one wants to work on our game because it's a fork of the godot engine -> we made a godot sandbox.
-1. I don't know how to hyperscale godot networking.
+1. I need to learn how to hyper-scale godot networking -> greater than 25 players
-1. We need things to do - I hate the word content but content.
+1. We need things to do - I'm not too fond of the word content but content. -> metro transit map